ipa320/ipa_code_refactoring/README.md

 In the end it is possible to choose whether the parameters missing in some files are printed out on screen or saved to a file.

 ### How to use it

-1. Call 'rosrun ipa_code_refactoring param_update' with up to two parameters.
+1. Call 'rosrun ipa_code_refactoring param_update' without any parameters
-  1. The package name
-  2. The name of the node within the package (optional)
 2. Follow the given instructions to
+  1. specify the ros pkg name and optionally a different file name
-  1. update parameter names and values
+  2. update parameter names and values
-  2. print or save missing parameters to file
+  3. print or save missing parameters to file
-  3. open all edited files in sublime
+  4. open all edited files in sublime

 ### How to configure it

 The configuration is loaded from the file 'cfg/param_update.yaml' and is currently only suitable for the bride structure as given in the *ipa_navigation_localization* package.
 The script expects the following naming conventions for the different files:

 - in package 'x'
-  - common-file: 'n'_common.cpp
+  - common-file: 'n'_common.cpp / 'n'.cpp
   - ros-file: 'n'_ros.cpp
   - cfg-file: 'n'.cfg